jmfrancklab/pyspecdata/conda_upgrade.md

     export PS1=“$ps1tmp ”
     ~~~

-verify that you can `conda activate py2` inside git bash and see a 2.7
+verify that you can `conda activate py2` inside bash and see a 2.7
 number displayed under ipython

-verify that you can `conda activate base` inside git bash and that it
+verify that you can `conda activate base` inside bash and that it
 switches the version displayed under ipython

 at this stage, you can switch to running commands inside bash if you
 like

-## install pyspecdata into py2 environment
+## install pySpecData into py2 environment

 ``conda activate py2``

-(in the py2 environment) install pyspecdata prerequisites from the documentation into the py2
+(in the py2 environment) install pySpecData prerequisites from the documentation into the py2
 environment:
 `conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython mingw`

-make sure the pyspecdata git distro is set to a python 2 branch (as of
+in the pySpecData git distro, check out a python 2 branch (as of
 this writing, master is python 2, but that will change)

 check that “which gcc” (bash) or “where gcc” (dos) points to a command
 inside the anaconda `envs\py2` folder (if you experience a 127 error
 during linking, it's due to this issue)

-install pyspecdata in the python 2 environment
+install pySpecData in the python 2 environment
 ``python setup_paramset.py install``

 and ``python setup.py develop`` (if you have installed before on this
 computer, could be good to add “`build_ext –force`” to the end of this
 command line, after deleting the “build” subdirectory, just to be sure)

+## Using pySpecData

+Note that whenever you run pySpecData, the git branch that's checked out must match the version of python that you are currently running
+(if you have activated the base environment, you must have a python 3
+pySpecData checked out; if you have activated the py2 branch, you must have a
+python 2 branch checked out).
+This is because we are using the “develop” setup, where python is actually reading the modules out of our git repo (which is good, because then you just pull the most recent version of pySpecData to update the code).